 From the Device Details page, you can access specific device information broken into different menu tabs.
 Each menu tab contains related device information depending on your Workspace ONE UEM deployment.

-You can see the status of device communication with the Windows Notification Service(WNS) from the Network tab of the Device Details page.
-The WNS supports sending your devices notifications.
+You can see the status of device communications with the Windows Notification Service(WNS) from the Network tab of the Device Details page.
+The WNS supports sending your devices notifications and it is not used for sensitive information.
 If a device is not currently online, the service caches the notifications until the device connects again.
+For more information on WNS, refer to Push notification support for device management.

 The WNS statuses include the following: